Randy Emberlin

 Randy Emberlin is a comic book inker best known for his ink work on the Spider-Man comic books.
 Per the bio on his website, he currently lives in Portland, Oregon.
 He has spent the past 30 years working in a variety of creative fields, including as an illustrator of educational books and an animator on over fifty television commercials.

 Over the last 20 years he is probably best known for his work as an inker in comics, with a résumé that includes long runs on The Amazing Spider-Man, G.I.
 Joe, Doctor Strange, Alien Legion, Ghost, and recently the Left Behind series for Tyndale House.
 He has worked with a wide range of pencilers.
+His cousin is the video game programmer Doug Neubauer; they collaborated over developing the graphics for Neubauer's Solaris (1986).